18F/pclob/_oversight-reports/2019-05-10-public-advisory.md

     - slug: oversight-report-implementation-update-2016-press-release
 permalink: /newsroom/20190514.html
 title: >-
-  Board to Hold May 31 Public forum on the USA Freedom Act Telephone Call Records Program
+  The Board to Hold a Public Forum on the USA Freedom Act Telephone Call Records Program on May 31.
 ---
 PRESS RELEASE
 For Immediate Release